luongdao138/coding-challenge/src/problem6/README.md

   - user_id: id of user
   - score: score of that user
 - There are two approaches that i can think of:
   - Use some caching mechanism like Redis to store top 10 users that have highest scores.
-Querying from Redis is faster than from.
+Querying from Redis is faster than from database.
 We should set the expire time for the cache and invalidate cache when score update occurs.
 Redis sorted set is worth to be considered when it comes to scores and ranking.
   - Use database view: we can create a view that store precomputed top 10 scores.
 This approach ensures consistent performance for frequent reads while recalculating the view only when needed.

 ## Logic to prevent above risks.